KarlaReyo/Modeling_Test/README.md

 ## Problem
 Given some transactions, we want to understand the purchase behavior against different products to generate personalized offers.

-The data is a sample of transactions.
-We are trying to predict the dependent variable (the amount of purchase) with the help of the information contained in the other variables.
+The data (txn_train.csv) is a sample of transactions.
+We are trying to predict the dependent variable (purchase) with the help of the information contained in the other variables.

 Your model performance will be evaluated on the basis of your prediction of the purchase amount, you can use any data error metric, the root mean squared error (RMSE) is suggested.